-Filed by a Party other than the Registrant \Box Filed by the Registrant \boxtimes

-Check the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-X Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material under §240.14a-12
+Filed iled by the Registrant ☑ Filed by a Party other than the Registrant □ Chec ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Omega Therapeutics, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr ment of Filing Fee (Check all boxes that apply): No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-Omega Therapeutics, Inc. (Name of Registrant as Specified in its Charter)
+Omega Therapeutics, Inc.